pagkly/Zed/Investopedia3/Option Adjustable-Rate Mortgage (Option ARM).md

 Option Adjustable-Rate Mortgage (Option ARM)
 ## What Is an Option Adjustable-Rate Mortgage (Option ARM)?

-An option adjustable-rate mortgage (option ARM) is a type of [ARM](https://www.investopedia.com/terms/a/arm.asp) [mortgage](https://www.investopedia.com/terms/m/mortgage.asp) where the borrower has several options as to which type of payment is made to the lender.
+An option adjustable-rate mortgage (option ARM) is a type of [[ARM]](https://www.investopedia.com/terms/a/arm.asp) [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) where the borrower has several options as to which type of payment is made to the lender.
 In addition to having the choice of making payments of interest and principal that amounts to those made in conventional mortgages, option ARMs also have alternative payment options where the mortgagor can make significantly smaller payments by making interest-only payments or minimum payments.

-An option ARM is also known as a [flexible payment ARM](https://www.investopedia.com/terms/f/flexible_payment_arm.asp).
+An option ARM is also known as a [[flexible payment ARM]](https://www.investopedia.com/terms/f/flexible_payment_arm.asp).

 ### Key Takeaways